BenTaylorPublic/screeps/README.md

     Move creep arrays into their room objects

 Writing on a room sign via a flag

+Links
+    If you have less links than the cap, run the linkCheck logic on every stage loop
 ```
 ### Long term:
 ```